Serrade Petit Cat

 The history of the Serrade Petit cat starts in France, where the breed was first discovered.
 These felines are smaller and more slender than many other breeds.
 But as a natural cat breed that was relatively recently discovered, there isn’t too much more information about the Serrade Petit’s origin and roots.

-The breed also hasn’t been recognized by any of the main cat associations and organizations.
-These days, you can find Serrade Petits in shelters or in the care of rescue groups.
-So make sure to consider adoption if you decide that this is the breed for you!
+The main cat associations and organizations haven’t recognized the breed.
+These days, you can find Serrade Petits in shelters or the care of rescue groups.
+So make sure to consider adoption if you decide this is your breed!

-The breed also gets along well with young children.
-The Serrade Petit might possess a smaller than usual feline physique, but these cats definitely enjoy play sessions.
+also gets along well with young children.
+The Serrade Petit might possess a smaller-than-usual feline physique, but these cats definitely enjoy play sessions.
 Just remember that their lower energy levels mean that Serrade Petits might tire out sooner than you’d imagine.
-The breed also has a reputation for being a talkative feline–so get ready to add a chatty cat to your home!
+The breed also has a reputation for being a talkative feline so get ready to add a chatty cat to your home!

 The Serrade Petit is a cat that can be seen in either one color or as a bi- or even tri-color kitty.
-Its short fur is often white, orange or tan in color.
+Its short fur is often white, orange, or tan.
 When it comes to grooming, the short-haired Serrade Petit cat is pretty low maintenance and can be brushed once a week.
 This will help ward off the chances of any mats forming.
-Although ask your vet for tips if you find that your Serrade Petit doesn’t take to sitting still and being brushed at first.
+However, ask your vet for tips if you find that your Serrade Petit doesn’t take to sitting still and being brushed at first.

-In terms of climate, most Serrade Petits are fairly adaptable felines.
-Just remember to always make sure that there’s enough shade and fresh water available during the hotter months.
+Most Serrade Petits are fairly adaptable felines in terms of climate.
+Just remember to always ensure that there’s enough shade and fresh water available during the hotter months.

 Children And Other Pets

 The Serrade Petit is a great fit for families with young children.
-Just make sure that early socialization takes place and boundaries are properly set on both sides–and supervise early interactions between kids and cats.
+Ensure that early socialization occurs and boundaries are properly set on both sides.
+Always supervise early interactions between kids and cats.

-When it comes to other household pets, the Serrade Petit might not be the best fit around dogs or other larger pets.
-In all cases, make sure to supervise early interactions between the new cat and existing pets–sometimes these relationships are very much dependent on the individual pets’ personalities.
+Regarding other household pets, the Serrade Petit might not be the best fit around dogs or other larger pets.
+In all cases, supervise early interactions between the new cat and existing pets; sometimes, these relationships depend very much on the individual pets’ personalities.
 Ultimately, early socialization really pays off with this breed.
 Make sure to reward your Serrade Petit for good behavior when you bring them home to your family!

 Statistics